-Stand with feet hip-width apart, toes pointed out and shin as vertical as possible.
+Stand with feet hip-width apart, toes pointed out and shins as vertical as possible.
 Lower yourself into a squat as deep as you can.
-Bring the hips back up first before the knees.
+Bring your hips back up first before the knees.
 Do not let your knees past the toes.
 Keep your torso as straight as you can.

 Performing deep squats can irritate your knee pain as the patella or kneecap gets pressed against the knee joint.
-In time, we want to be doing deep squats because there are a lot of benefits from them but right now we want to minimize or eliminate them as they are going to make things worse when it relates to knee pain.
+In time, we want to graduate to deep squats because there are a lot of benefits from them, but right now we want to minimize or eliminate them as they are going to increase knee pain.

 #2 – Hindu Squats

-Most magazines and the internet stuff often recommend Squat exercise to women.
-However, a lot of women oftentimes do squats incorrectly and that leads to more knee pain.
+Most magazines and the internet sites often recommend Squat exercises for women.
+However, a lot of women do squats incorrectly, which can lead to more knee pain.